 What is a retinal detachment?
 The retina is a light sensitive eye layer located at the back of the eye.
 A retinal detachment is simply a separation of the retina from the wall of the eye to which it is normally attached.
 What are the risk factors for retinal detachment?
 Retinal detachment affects, approximately, one […]

-ALL YOU NEED TO KNOW ABOUT… If floaters are small, translucent and isolated, and provided they always have the same shape and pattern, there is nothing to worry about.
+What is Vitreous detachment?
+If floaters are small, translucent and isolated, and provided they always have the same shape and pattern, there is nothing to worry about.
 Scheduling an ophthalmology examination is nonetheless recommended.
-If floaters appear abruptly and in a great number, sometimes in a manner described as a spider web that […]
+If floaters appear abruptly and in a great number, sometimes in a manner described as a spider web that blocks part […]

-WHAT YOU NEED TO KNOW ABOUT… Vitreous hemorrhage has variable symptoms depending on the amount of bleeding: vision of spots that are suspended in vision (floaters), blurred vision or complete and sudden loss of vision.
+What is a vitreous hemorrhage?
+Vitreous hemorrhage has variable symptoms depending on the amount of bleeding: vision of spots that are suspended in vision (floaters), blurred vision or complete and sudden loss of vision.
 It may be caused by multiple causes, such as eye traumas and even underlying conditions such as diabetic retinopathy.
-It […]
+It is […]